 Because autoimmune hemolytic anemia may arise from a number of causes, including recent transfusion, infections, other autoimmune conditions, drugs, and lymphoproliferative malignancies, careful consideration of the clinical picture is required.

 Autoimmune hemolytic anemia is suggested by a positive result (in the absence of another explanation) on the direct Coombs test.
 However, a negative result does not rule out an autoimmune cause of hemolysis.
 The specific antibodies detected by the direct Coombs test may point to a particular etiology of hemolytic anemia (eg, a positive IgG without positive C3 suggests warm autoimmune hemolytic anemia ).
-A positive direct Coombs test may also point to additional testing (eg, a positive C3 may warrant a cold agglutinins test for cold agglutinin disease or, in the applicable clinical circumstances, a Donath Landsteiner test for paroxysmal cold hemoglobinuria).
+A positive direct Coombs test result may also point to additional testing (eg, a positive C3 result may warrant a cold agglutinins test for cold agglutinin disease or, in the applicable clinical circumstances, a Donath Landsteiner test for paroxysmal cold hemoglobinuria).

 Microangiopathic RBC Destruction